ROAR DocumentationROAR Documentation

 4. Learn more about ROAR data through the BigQuery Schemas

-Guidelines to organizing pulled data
+Guidelines to organizing pulled ROAR assessment data

 1. Store outputted csv’s on your own system (you can delete after you have compiled if they take up too much storage)